dfelinto/blender-manual/manual/getting_started/help.rst

 Disabled (red)
    The reason why the value is not editable.
 Python
-   When :ref:`Developer Extras <prefs-interface-dev-extras>` are enabled, a Python expression is displayed for :ref:`scripting <scripting-index>` (usually an operator or property).
+   When :ref:`Python Tooltips <prefs-interface-tooltips-python>` are enabled, a Python expression is displayed for :ref:`scripting <scripting-index>` (usually an operator or property).